elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

 Wildcard is well-suited for cases requiring partial matching of string values across long unstructured or semi-structured fields.
-Often machine generated events, such as logs, metrics, and traces, aren't well suited for the analysis applied on `text` fields.
+Often, machine-generated events, such as logs, metrics, and traces, aren't well suited for the analysis applied on `text` fields.
 Using `keyword` allows for exact value searching and introduces filtering, sorting, and aggregations.
-Keyword fields do also support regex and wildcard queries, however the field's search performance can vary a lot, depending on the query (e.g. leading wildcard) and the cardinality of the data.
+Keyword fields also support regex and wildcard queries, however, the field's search performance can vary, depending on the query (for example, leading wildcard) and the cardinality of the data.

 Often ECS approaches semi-structured fields by breaking their values down into structured ones.
 These structured fields then enable better use of keyword fields' characteristics.
-For example, a URL can break down into its constituent parts: scheme, domain,  port, path, etc., and those parts can in turn be mapped to unique fields.
+For example, a URL can break down into its constituent parts: scheme, domain, port, path, etc., and those parts can, in turn, map to unique fields.
 However, not all fields are structured enough for this approach.

 In the security discipline, threat hunting searches and detection rules often rely on `grep`-like wildcard and regex patterns.
-Many other security platforms and SIEMs support wildcard and regex in this way, and it often can be confusing to security practitioners trying to adopt their detections and techniques to Elastic.
+Many other security platforms with search capabilities support wildcard and regex in this way.
+It often can be confusing to security practitioners trying to adopt their detections and techniques to Elastic.
 These users require detailed pattern-matching operations that perform consistently well across large data sets.
-Wildcard is optimized for this type of need.
+Wildcard provides another capability to address this challenge.

-A final interesting property of wildcard is its unlimited max character field size.
-Elasticsearch keyword field default to a max allowed string size of 256 characters which ECS ups to 1024 using `ignore_above`.
-Keyword can't be increased infinitely because Lucene has a hard set max limit of 32766 bytes for a single term.
+Finally, wildcard support an unlimited character field size.
+Elasticsearch keyword fields default to a maximum string size of 256 characters which ECS ups to 1024 using `ignore_above`.
+A keyword field's size cannot increase infinitely due to Lucene's max limit of 32766 bytes for a single term.
 Due to how wildcard strings are indexed, they do not share this limitation.
-This makes wildcard the ideal data type for a very large string field (>32kB) that still needs to be indexed.
+Wildcard is preferred over keyword when very long strings (>32kB) need to be indexed.

 ### Comparison with keyword